Why Choose UsSchedule a call

 Our team is comprised of search engine optimization experts that thoroughly research topics for traffic and competition, and can identify the low hanging fruit of high traffic / low competition topics that have the best chances at success.
 We also format them properly, review each and every outbound link manually and nofollow links to smaller sites where appropriate, write well-optimized meta titles and descriptions, apply ALT tags to images, ensure your website has caching enabled and a great Google Pagespeed insights score, track rankings, and much much more.

 This is just the tip of the iceberg.
 Your font sizes may be too small, or you may be using a font color that is too light, which is hurting your rankings.
 You may be forgetting to include important bio information about the author on the post, which hurts your credibility with Google since they don’t know who wrote it or their qualifications (Google’s E-A-T update).
-Your comments may be visible to users but not index-able by Google.
-There’s an overwhelming amount of things to check when blogging, and we check them all (even advanced SEO theory stuff that is proven via large scale testing and analysis but not directly confirmed by search engines).
+Your comments may be visible to users but not indexable by Google.
+There’s an overwhelming amount of things to check when blogging, and we check them all - even search factors that are identified through large-scale analyses but not yet confirmed by search engines.

 Honesty is another one of our core values.
 We’ve built a reputation through honesty and communication with our clients.
 We’re not in the churn-and-burn business of constantly replacing unhappy dropped clients with new ones every few months.
 We work long hours so our clients see the results of our efforts and stick with us for years to come.
 The greatest compliment that we get is when our clients request to increase their monthly budget to create more content for their site when they start to see results.